 Ingredients

-You will only need 6 simple ingredients to make mango and cucumber salsa – ripe mangoes, cucumbers, onions, Jalapeno peppers, cilantro, lemon juice, and salt.
+You will only need 6 simple ingredients to make mango and cucumber salsa – ripe mangoes, crunchy cucumbers, onions, Jalapeno peppers, fresh cilantro, freshly squeezed lemon juice, and salt.

-Jalapeno Peppers add a spicy kick, that complements the sweet tangy flavor of mangoes really well.
-You can use other peppers like habanero, serrano, etc jalapeno peppers are not available.
+Jalapeno peppers add a spicy kick that complements mangoes’ sweet, tangy flavor.
+You can use other peppers like habanero, serrano, etc., if jalapeno peppers are not available.

 Remove the seeds of the peppers if you like your salsa not too hot.